 - Research involving naturalistic observation in public venues.

-- Quality assurance studies, program evaluations, performance reviews, and testing within normal educational requirements if there is no research question involved.
+- Quality assurance studies, program evaluations, performance reviews, and testing within normal educational and/or organizational requirements, to be used for assessment and/or improvement purposes; and there is no research question involved.

 - Research based on review of published/publicly reported literature.

 - Research involving secondary use of data (Article 5.5) which is provided without any identifier or group of identifiers which would allow attribution of private information to an individual.